ucd-library/gh-webhook-gcb-connector/README.md

 Docs: https://cloud.google.com/build/docs/automating-builds/create-webhook-triggers

-Make sure you set the trigger secret as the secret stored in the Google Cloud Secret Manager.
+Make sure you set the trigger secret as the secret stored in the Google Cloud Secret Manager (default: github-webhook-gcb-secret).
 The API key should already be in the secret Manager